 25 x 11 (64 x 28)

 I would conclude this Snugpak The Cave 4 Person Tent review with the following.
-This is an impressive tent built with the attention to details and from quality materials, a totally reliable and strong tool which will protect you in any weather conditions and in all seasons.
+This is an impressive tent built with attention to details and from quality materials, a totally reliable and strong tent that will protect you in any weather conditions and in all seasons.
 Replace the aluminum stakes with steel if you plan to use this tent on a rocky or frozen ground.
 Other than that, fully recommended.